 ACCOMMODATIONS & AMENITIES

-The facility is in a two-story Victorian home with room for 12 women located in a residential neighborhood and refurbished by students from a local design school.
-The team of designers restored wooden furniture and repainted walls in soothing pastels, but maintained original details like the home’s decorative moldings, casings, and fireplaces.
-Each bedroom within the home, which was constructed in the late 1800s, has oversized windows and cathedral ceilings.
+The facility is in a two-story Victorian home with room for 12 women located in a residential neighborhood that has been refurbished by students from a local design school.
+The house was constructed in the late 1800s and has oversized windows and cathedral ceilings.

 WHAT ALUMNI SAY

-There is currently no information provided on the facility's website or otherwise regarding its costs.
-According to Healthgrove, facilities with the Recovery Network of Programs accepts state insurance, military insurance, and Access to Recovery (ATR) vouchers while also offering sliding scale fees.
+According to Healthgrove, facilities with the Recovery Network of Programs accept state insurance, military insurance, and Access to Recovery (ATR) vouchers while also offering sliding scale fees.

 User ReviewsReview this Center